 - Driving instructions on getting to the parking areas

 - A circular 3-kilometre-long nature trail for children with a fairy-tale theme starts off from the Hangassalmenaho parking area.
 It is recommended that you walk the route clockwise.
-Duckboards have been installed along most of the even trail, but the structures are in a poor condition.
+Duckboards have been installed along most of the even trail.
 You can admire the mire landscape from a bird watching tower situated near the trail.

 - Services: A lean-to shelter, dry toilet and waste disposal point can be found at the parking area.